jwallet/spy-spotify/README.md

 ## Support Spytify

-😃 If you like Spytify, you can help me out for a [couple of beers](https://jwallet.github.io/spy-spotify/donate.html) 🍺.
+😃 If you like Spytify, you can help me out for a [couple of beers](https://jwallet.github.io/spy-spotify/donate.html) 🍺 or give it a star ⭐

 ## [Download](https://github.com/jwallet/spy-spotify/releases)